mousebird-consulting-inc/WhirlyGlobe/tutorial/android/your-first-globe.md

 ![New Blank Fragment](resources/new-blank-fragment.png)

 Notice that we are not including layout XML.
-This is because the internal layout of your fragment is already done for you under the hood by the library.
+This is because the internal layout of your fragment is already done for you under the hood, by the library.
 You can optionally include fragment factory methods and interface callbacks, however, you will need to implement those if you want the app to work.
 For this tutorial, leave those unchecked.

 ![Hello Globe Fragment](resources/hello-globe-fragment.png)